APRSCN/aprsgo/README.md

 # aprsgo
-An aprs core server with GoLang
+An aprs core server with Golang